NoodlemanD/balena-sound-plexamp-trial/docs/01-getting-started.md

 ### Upgrading via one-click

 To update your application via one-click deploy just click the Deploy with balena button below.
-Make sure you select your already existing balenaSound application so you don't create a new one!
+Make sure you select your already existing IoTSound application so you don't create a new one!

 [![balena deploy button](https://balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/iotsound/iotsound&defaultDeviceType=raspberry-pi)